AionUi: One Free Desktop for Claude Code, OpenClaw & Hermes Agent

 Intent

 Start with this video's job: Evaluate agent desktops as coordination layers: what they expose, what they hide, and how recoverable the work is.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 4:23, where the video says: “developer ecosystem right now.
-On the coding agent side, you have Claude code,”
+Anchor it to 0:28, where the video says: “not a workflow.
+That is a context switching task that adds up every single time you sit down to work.
+And it's not just those three.
+The same problem applies to Codex, to Quinn code, to Goose AI,...”

 02